mds-agenturgruppe/pimprint-core-bundle/doc/20_InDesign_Plugin/00_Server_connection.md

 |                 |               |          |                                                                                                                                                                                                               |
 | License Keys    | License Key   | Yes      | Your PimPrint License key                                                                                                                                                                                     |

-After entering all required data the settings can be saved by clicking the blue save button.
+After entering all required data, the settings can be saved by clicking the blue save button.

 ![Plugin - Save connection](../img/plugin-save_connection.png)